ONSdigital/Statistical-Method-Specifications/editing_and_imputation/editing/totals_components/technical_specification.md

     x_{percent} = None
 ```

 holds.
-If this is ```True``` we flag an exception with the message "One or both of absolute/percentage difference thresholds must be specified" and the method stops.
+If this is true we flag an exception with the message "One or both of absolute/percentage difference thresholds must be specified" and the method stops.

-If it is ```False``` then we continue to stage 2.
+If it is false then we continue to stage 2.

 ### 5.2 Check Predictive Errors (Stage 2)

-The next step is to check if the predictive value is ```None```.
+The next step is to check if the predictive value is None.
 If this is the case, then the auxillary value is used instead.
 This only applies if the user has provided an auxillary value.

-Hence, if the auxiliary value is also ```None``` then the method stops and the TCC marker in the output is written as "S".
+Hence, if the auxiliary value is also None then the method stops and the TCC marker in the output is written as "S".
 If we have a value then we set the predictive value equal to the auxiliary value and go to the next stage.

 ### 5.2 Check Zero Errors (Stage 3)